jc4balos/MedicalPlus/README.md

 # MedicalPlus
 Ionic Project

-## Installation to current Ionic Project
+## Startup Installation to current Ionic Project
 1. Install git at https://git-scm.com/download/win
 2. On your CLI, navigate to ionic project directory then `git clone https://github.com/jc4balos/MedicalPlus.git`
 3. Rename to src (I'll fix this later so you won't have to do it)